-A low-bit-rate linear predictive coder (LPC) that is based on variable-length segment quantization is presented.
-In this vocoder, the speech spectral-parameter sequence is represented as the concatenation of variable-length spectral segments generated by linearly time-warping fixed-length code segments.
+This paper presents a low bit rate LPC coder based on variable-length segment quantization.
+In this segment vocoder, the speech spectral parameter sequence is represented as the concatenation of variable-length spectral segments generated by linearly time-warping fixed-length code segments.
 Both the sequence of code segments and the segment lengths are efficiently determined using a dynamic programming procedure.
 This procedure minimizes the spectral distance measure between the original and the coded spectral sequence in a given interval.
-An iterative algorithm is developed for designing fixed-length code segments for the training spectral sequence.
-It updates the segment boundaries of the training spectral sequence using an a priori codebook and updates the codebook using these segment sequences.
-The convergence of this algorithm is discussed theoretically and experimentally.
+An iterative algorithm is also developed for designing fixed-length code segments for the training spectral sequence.
+This iterative algorithm consists of updating segment boundaries of the training spectral sequence using an a priori codebook, and updating the codebook using these segment sequences.
+Convergence of this algorithm is discussed theoretically and experimentally.
 In experiments, the performance of variable-length segment quantization for voice coding is compared to that of fixed-length segment quantization and vector quantization.

 |Number of pages||8|

 |Journal||IEEE Transactions on Acoustics, Speech, and Signal Processing|

 |Publication status||Published - 1988 Sep|